 Here is a look at who's expected in Westwood this weekend.

 Jerry Neuheisel, QB, Los Angeles (Calif.)
 Loyola.
-The most familiar name on this list, Neuheisel has taken an official visit to Idaho already but it's well known that UCLA was his dream school, for obvious reasons.
+Neuheisel was originally slated to visit UCLA officially last weekend, but got ill so pushed it back to this week.
+Neuheisel has taken an official visit to Idaho already but it's well known that UCLA was his dream school, for obvious reasons.
 He's been offered as a greyshirt, but his standing with UCLA is one of the more unique of any player the Bruins have ever recruited, again, for obvious reasons.